freedomofpress/securedrop-docs/docs/development/qubes_staging.rst

 using either Xenial or Focal under Qubes.

 It is assumed that you have an up-to-date Qubes installation on a compatible laptop, with at least 16GB RAM and 60GB free disk space.
+The SecureDrop server VMs run Tor locally instead of using ``sys-whonix``, so the system clock must be set accurately for Tor to start and hidden services to be available.

 Overview
 --------